-Parameters Description Required Default value parameter for DB_PORT When you do not specify the port number, the default is 5432.
+Parameters Description Required parameter for Default value DB_PORT Configures the PostgreSQL database server port number on which the backup or the restore should be performed.
+The port number verifies the PostgreSQL service status.
+Backups When you do not specify the port number, the default is 5432.
 DB_USER Configures the PostgreSQL database user name.
 Backups When you do not specify the user name, the default is postgres.
 PGSQL_LIB_INSTALL_PATH (Linux) Configures the libpq.so binary path.
 Backups No default value.
 MASTER_SERVER_NAME Specifies the NetBackup master server for backups and restores.
 Backups and restores No default value.
 POLICY_NAME Specifies the DataStore policy name.
-Backups No dataStore No default value.
+Backups No default value.
 SCHEDULE_NAME Identifies the backup schedule that you configured while creating the DataStore policy.
-Backups When you do not specify the policy name, the defaults is Application Backup .
-CLIENT_NAME - When you do not specify the client name, the default is the current host.
+Backups When you do not specify the policy name, the defaults is Application Backup.
+CLIENT_NAME Defines the NetBackupclient that has the NetBackup for PostgreSQL Agent.
+Redirected restores and query When you do not specify the client name, the default is the current host.
 SNAPSHOT_SIZE (Linux) Specifies the snapshot size for LVM snapshots.
 Specify the snapshot size in kilobytes, megabytes, or gigabytes as KB, MB, or GB respectively.
-LVM backups When you do not specify the snapshot size, the default is $\ensuremath{\mathbb{MB}}$.
+LVM backups When you do not specify the snapshot size, the default is MB.